csecht/CountBOINCtasks/README.md

 * Wait for user feedback...

 ### Known Issues
 * Version 0.4.10 was prone to freezes.
-That issue was resolved as of ver.
+That issue was resolved in ver.
 0.4.11

-* BOINC version 7.16.14 for Mac OSX. released 1 Dec 2020, has a different boinccmd path from the default path used by count-tasks.py.
+* BOINC version 7.16.14 for Mac OSX. released 1 Dec 2020, has a different boinccmd path from the default path used by count-tasks.
 I've yet to figure out the new path.
 (Any help would be appreciated.)
 As a work-around, if you archived a prior BOINC package, you can copy the boinccmd executable file into the default location:
   Users/<you>/Application Support/BOINC/ , or follow the prompts from the
-  count-tasks.py Terminal command to enter a custom path to the boinccmd program.
+  count-tasks Terminal command to enter a custom path to the boinccmd program.